wedaa/LongTail-Log-Analysis/README.md

 totals from partial days or from hosts down a portion of the day or from systems that are "protected" by IDS or firewalls.

-41) I need to automate adding the "protected" data file (The file that shows they are protected by a firewall/IDS) into the servers daily directories (erhp erhp2).
+41) DONE: I need to automate adding the "protected" data file (The file that shows they are protected by a firewall/IDS) into the servers daily directories (erhp erhp2).

 42) DONE: (Bug fix only) I need to fix the calendar report so the links go someplace real

-43) I need to analyze telnet probes, now that I have that data being logged
+43) DONE: I need to analyze telnet probes, now that I have that data being logged

 44) I need to cleanup the Dictionary section.
 It's still ugly-ish and needs to be cleaned up and described better

+45) SOMEWHERE (In either the sshd server or rsyslog) there is a bug which if the password is empty, that the line sent to syslog is "...Password:$", instead of "...Password: $" Please note the missing space at the end of the line is the bug and now I need to code around it everyplace :-(

+46) Make a chart of the first time a password was seen

+47) DONE: Show unique usernames,

+48) Make a chart of the first time a username was seen.

+49) DONE: Show unique IP addresses,

+50) DONE: (Part of ip_attacks.shtml) Make a chart of the first time a IP was seen.

+51) NOT GOING TO HAPPEN, I don't want to be "denyhosts".
+Make IPs available in text only format so people can import them into /etc/hosts.deny or whatever.
+If they really want it they can read the source code to figure out where I hide it.

+52) DONE: Fixed "bug" where the first day a hostname is seen that the 7 day, 30 day, and historical graphs are not made until the next day.